Glossary

 By David Sax

-Short form of the German word delicatessen, which basically means “delicious things to eat”.
-In Ashkenazi-Yiddish culture, it was a store and a category of cuisine where cured, preserved, and smoked meats were prepared and sold.
-Often these were kosher versions of local, non-kosher specialties, made with beef, lamb, goose, or…(more)
+Short for the German word delicatessen, which means “delicious things to eat.”
+In AshkenaziYiddish culture, it was a store and a cuisine category where cured, preserved, and smoked meats were prepared and sold…(more)

 Diaspora